jianliao/gulp-svgcombiner/README.md

 </svg>
 ```

-Assuming you've embeded this SVG in the page and referenced the symbol with `<use>`:
+Assuming you've embedded this SVG in the page and referenced the symbol with `<use>`:

 ```
 <div class="checkbox">